+AFORS-HET simulation
-Si materials produced by metallurgical method have the following properties: (1) impurity compensation

-phenomenon, for example, coexistence of boron and phosphorus and (2) higher concentration level of metal impurities, for example, iron (Fe) and copper (Cu).
-It is well known that Fe and Cu concentrations in Si by Siemens method are negligible.
-The metallurgical Si wafers used in this work had resistivity of 2.0 Ω⋅cm, minority carrier lifetime of 30 𝜇s, and Fe concentration of 0.005 ppb.
-The tested parameters of Si wafers were input into AFORS-HET software for the simulated analysis of HIT solar cell, investigating the impact of metal impurity and boron and phosphorus compensation on the cell properties.
-In AFORS-HET, the doping concentration can be both boron and phosphorus, and the impurity level can be easily adjusted, which is suitable for compensated HIT solar cell research.
-The HIT solar cell structure for this simulation is p+-a-Si/i-aSi:H/c-Si/i-a-Si:H/n+-a-Si (Figure 1(b)).
-The parameters for the simulation are obtained from other publications [7–10] and listed in Table 1.
-The Si substrate used in this simulation was 170 𝜇m which is smaller than 190 𝜇m of bare Si wafer due to the thickness reduction by acid etching.
-The surface recombination at the a-Si/c-Si interface is 1.0 × 107 cms−1.
-The defect state [6] setting for p+-a-Si, i-a-Si, and n+-a-Si is shown in Figure 2.
-Light trapping is added on both front and back surfaces.
-Both front and back electrodes are in Ohmic contact.
-The reflectivity for front and back surfaces is 0.1 and 1, respectively.
-The simulated light soaking condition is AM1.5,

-100 mW/cm2.
-The effective wavelength region is 0.38∼1.1 𝜇m.
+Si materials produced by metallurgical methods exhibit the impurity compensation effect, such as coexistence of B and P. They also have higher concentrations of metal impurities such as Fe and Cu impurities.
+The Fe and Cu concentrations in the Si prepared by the Siemens method are negligible.
+The metallurgical Si wafers used in this work had a resistivity of 2.0 Ω⋅cm, minority-carrier lifetime of 30 𝜇s, and Fe concentration of 0.005 ppb.
+The tested parameters of the Si wafers were inputted into the AFORS-HET software to simulate the HIT solar cell.
+Furthermore, the effect of metal impurity and B and P compensation on the cell properties were investigated.
+In the AFORS-HET simulation, the doping concentrations of both B and P can be used, and the impurity level can be easily adjusted, which is beneficial for conducting research on compensated HIT solar cells.
+The HIT solar cell for this simulation has a p+-a-Si/i-aSi:H/c-Si/i-a-Si:H/n+-a-Si structure (Figure 1(b)).
+The simulation parameters were obtained from previous reports7–10 and are listed in Table 1.
+Owing to the reduction in thickness upon acid etching, the Si substrate (170 𝜇m) used in this simulation was smaller than the bare Si wafer (190 𝜇m).
+Surface recombination at the a-Si/c-Si interface was 1.0 × 107 cms−1.
+The defect state6 settings for p+-a-Si, i-a-Si, and n+-a-Si are shown in Figure 2.
+Light trapping can occur on both front and back surfaces.
+Both front and back electrodes were in ohmic contact.
+The reflectivities for the front and back surfaces were 0.1 and 1, respectively.
+The simulated light soaking conditions were AM1.5 and 100 mW/cm2, and the effective wavelength range was 0.38–1.1 𝜇m.

-Results and Discussion

-4.1.
-The Influence of Deep Energy-Level Impurity on the Solar Cell Properties.
-Si purification by metallurgical method can be realized through gas blowing, slagging boron removal, electron beam refining phosphorus removal, acid leaching, and unidirectional solidification metals removal.
-The repeated processes were applied to remove the metal impurities in Si and reach SOG requirements.
-However, the